-Charles M. Zacks, M.D. is a fellowship trained ophthalmologist specializing in the medical and surgical management of corneal and external diseases of the eye.
-He performs a wide range of surgical procedures, including conventional corneal transplantation, lamellar keratoplasty (including DSEK), routine and complex cataract surgery, and treatment of less common disorders such as ocular tumors and reconstruction after eye trauma.
-Dr. Zacks is certified by the American Board of Ophthalmology.
+Charles M. Zacks, M.D.
+(Emeritus) is a fellowship trained ophthalmologist specializing in medical and surgical management of corneal and external diseases of the eye.
+His practice has included a wide range of ophthalmic surgery, including conventional corneal transplantation, lamellar keratoplasty (including DSEK), routine and complex cataract surgery, as well as treatment of less common disorders such as ocular tumors and reconstruction after eye trauma.
+Dr. Zacks holds lifetime certification by the American Board of Ophthalmology.

-Committed to medical education, Dr. Zacks is a Clinical Instructor of the Tufts University School of Medicine and maintains an active teaching schedule.
-Dr. Zacks is published in peer-reviewed medical literature and textbooks on topics ranging from corneal physiology to medical ethics and has been recognized for his contributions by the American Academy of Ophthalmology through numerous achievement awards.
+Committed to medical education, Dr. Zacks has served as a Clinical Instructor for the Tufts University School of Medicine.
+Dr. Zacks is published in peer-reviewed medical literature and textbooks on topics ranging from corneal physiology to medical ethics, and has been recognized for his numerous contributions to the profession by the American Academy of Ophthalmology.

-Dr. Zacks has held leadership positions in regional and national ophthalmologic organizations, including committee chairmanship and task force leadership in the American Academy of Ophthalmology, and service on the Academy’s Board of Trustees.
-He is a past President of the Maine Society of Eye Physicians and Surgeons and the New England Ophthalmologic Society.
+Throughout his career, Dr. Zacks’ has held many leadership positions in regional and national ophthalmologic organizations, including committee chairmanships in the American Academy of Ophthalmology, and service on the Academy’s Board of Trustees.
+He has served as a Maine Councilor and as Past President of the Maine Society of Eye Physicians and Surgeons, and as President of the New England Ophthalmologic Society.

 Dr. Zacks’ concluded his clinical practice in 2021, though remains active in national professional organizations.
 He was elected President of the Barkan Society, based in San Francisco, in 2021.
 His interests outside of ophthalmology include international travel, and playing classical violin.